XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is XTB regulated in CA?

 XTB is not regulated in Canada and does not hold an IIROC license.
-Canadian users access XTB through its international entity, which is regulated by authorities such as the UK Financial Conduct Authority (FCA) and other global regulators, but this does not provide Canadian investor protection like CIPF.
+Canadian users access XTB through its international entities, which are regulated by FCA in the UK, CySEC in Cyprus, and KNF in Poland.
+There is no Canadian investor protection, so users should carefully consider the risks.

 What is the minimum deposit on XTB?